eeg-ebe/HaplowebMaker/faq.md

 ACTG
 ````

-The last representation can be used in order to highlight that although the individual is homozyogus, it is till a diploid individual.
+The first and last ways are recommended and will not trigger a warning, but the second one is dangerous as having a single sequence with a delimiter for a given individual may indicate that another sequence exists but was not detected due to a typo (hence, HaplowebMaker issues a warning for each sequence that includes a delimiter but for which no partner is detected).

-If however the name of the individual contains a delimiter character then one should make sure to specify an allele name:
+If the name of the individual contains a delimiter character then one should make sure to specify an allele name:
 ````
 >Charlie_Brown_a
 ACTG